 Is an IRA right for you?

-If you're looking to save more for retirement or want to maximize your tax savings, consider an IRA—an Individual Retirement Account that offers tax advantages to help you save for the long term.
+If you want to save more for retirement or to maximize your tax savings, consider an Individual Retirement Account (IRA).
+It offers tax advantages to help you save for the long term.

 Save on taxes now or later

-Traditional IRAs and Roth IRAs have different benefits, and they offer two different kinds of tax advantages that may allow your savings to grow more quickly than it might in a taxable account.
+Traditional IRAs and Roth IRAs have different benefits, and they offer two different kinds of tax advantages that may potentially allow your savings to grow more quickly than in a taxable account.

 Traditional IRA: Pay your taxes later

 Your money will grow tax-deferred until you start taking withdrawals.
-You'll generally pay a penalty if you take the money out before age 59½ and must take yearly required minimum distributions starting the year you reach age 70½.
+You'll generally pay a penalty if you take the money out before age 59½, and you must take yearly required minimum distributions (RMDs) starting the year you reach age 72.

 Roth IRA: Pay your taxes now

 You pay taxes on the money before you put it in your account.
-Contributions can be withdrawn tax-free at any time without tax or penalty.
-You must be at least 59½ and have held money in the account for at least five years in order to receive tax-free withdrawals of any earnings or interest on your contributions.
+Contributions can be withdrawn tax-free at any time without penalty.
+You must be at least age 59½ and have held money in the account for at least five years to receive tax-free withdrawals of any earnings or interest on your contributions.